QGEEKS/Q-ETL/README.md

 A Python framework to create ETL processes powered by the QGIS engine.

+## Documentation
+The documentation for Q-ETL is avaialble online [here](https://qgeeks.github.io/Q-ETL/).

 ## Basic example

 This is an example of how to load an input file, reproject the data to WGS84 (EPSG:4326) and write the output to a GeoJSON file.